 - Members of the Pet Sustainability Coalition (PSC)

-These are a few (only a few!) of my favorite sustainable dog businesses brands:
+These are a few (only a few!) of my favorite small and sustainable dog businesses brands:

 Whyld River: After a backpacking trip on Mt.
 Hood left her pup, River shivering for hours, Rachel, founder of Whyld River, set out to make the Doggy Bag, a do it all, warm travel bed for dogs.
 The company donates one Doggy Bag for every 10 sold to partner organizations.